African fractals; a sacred symmetry

-For climate change, this is a total different story.
-To tell the truth, I’m so pessimistic about the climate change fight, the status of the international negotiations, biodiversity erosion, overfishing, Trump and the climate sceptics, the fact CO2 emissions are still raising and that the world is waiting towards the worst climate scenario, that I prefer to keep my art as far away as possible from environmental topics.
+For climate change, this is a totally different story.
+To tell the truth, I’m so pessimistic about the climate change fight, the status of the international negotiations, biodiversity erosion, overfishing, Trump and the climate sceptics, the fact CO2 emissions are still rising and that the world is waiting towards the worst climate scenario, that I prefer to keep my art as far away as possible from environmental topics.

-Most of my art is somehow ‘positive’, it might be a way for me to counterbalance my negative feeling about environmental issues, and for the time being I prefer to keep it like that.
+Most of my art is somehow ‘positive’, it might be a way for me to counterbalance my negative feeling about environmental issues, and for the time being, I prefer to keep it like that.

-*An earlier version of this article referred incorrectly to Dr. Ron Eglash.
+*An earlier version of this article referred incorrectly to Dr Ron Eglash.
 This error has since been corrected online.